erjosito/DSC/README.md

 ### Deploy the template

 You probably want to clone the repo to your local computer, so that you have the parameters file (the template could be referred with the URL).
 You can use this command:

+Before deploying, make sure you replace the URL and Key in the parameters file with the ones of your Automation Account

 ```
 az group deployment create --template-file ./azuredeploy.json --parameters @./azuredeploy.parameters.json